This topic is about our legacy Satellites. If you installed Satellites after 4/06/2021, you are probably running Microsatellites.

-The Reporting Status page provides an active view of the Lightstep Tracer clients and Satellites over a trailing 60-second window.
+The Reporting Status page provides an active view of the tracer clients and Satellites over a trailing 60-second window.
 You access the Reporting Status dashboard from the top of the Service Directory page.

 You can use the data to understand: